Claimant’s Serious Injury Road Accident

 On February 23, 2018, the Claimant was riding a motorcycle scooter on his way home from work when he collided with the rear of a stationary lorry that had been parked in the tunnel by the Defendant driver.
-The Claimant suffered life-changing injuries in the accident, including a spinal injury and severe traumatic brain injury.
+The Claimant suffered serious injuries in the accident, including a serious spinal injury and a serious traumatic brain injury.

 The Claimant’s serious injuries have had a profound impact on his life.
 He is now unable to walk, talk, drive, work, or care for himself.
 He has also experienced feelings of isolation, depression, and anxiety.

 - Spinal Injury: The Claimant’s serious spinal injury has left him paralyzed from the waist down.
 He uses a wheelchair to get around and requires assistance with all of his daily activities.

 - Traumatic Brain Injury: The Claimant’s serious traumatic brain injury has left him with cognitive and memory impairments.
 He has difficulty concentrating and following instructions.
 He also experiences mood swings and emotional outbursts.

 The Claimant’s serious injuries have also had a financial impact.
 He has incurred significant medical expenses, including the cost of surgery, rehabilitation, and ongoing care.
 He has also been unable to work since the accident, which has resulted in a loss of income.

 - Medical Expenses: The Claimant’s medical expenses total over $1 million.
 This includes the cost of surgery, rehabilitation, and ongoing care.